-Super tender, perfectly puffy gluten free vegan breadsticks.
+Super tender, perfectly puffy gluten free breadsticks with an easy option to make them vegan too.
 You are going to die when you see how these taste just like the real thing!
 Finally, all your Italian dinners will be complete with these beautiful breadsticks.
-These Gluten Free Vegan Breadsticks are free of: wheat, gluten, dairy, egg, soy, peanut and tree nuts, making them top-8-free too.
+These Gluten Free Breadsticks are free of: wheat, gluten, dairy, egg, soy, peanut and tree nuts, making them top-8-free too.
+And it comes from a mix to make it extra easy!!

 This post contains affiliate links.